CathalMullan/spark_tensorflow_pipeline/docs/Project_Description_and_Work_Plan.md

 Overall a popular topic within NLP, specifically around medical text and social media.

 * Likely to use the bag-of-words approach.
-* Will use unsupervised learning.
+* Will be unsupervised learning.
 * Dataset will simply be the email subject and body text.
 * Clustering keywords will be important.
 * Latent Dirichlet allocation (LDA) model seems the best fit.